A 3-DoF Robotic Platform for the Rehabilitation and Assessment of Reaction Time and Balance Skills of MS Patients: Introduction

 Posturography, the expression of postural balance or sway, is evaluated basically by means of platforms with integrated load cells that can provide pressure/force measurement.
-Such evaluation can be implemented either static or dynamic means.
-For the static case, it is expected from patients to stand on the fixed platform and fulfil the required tasks displayed in VR environment in order to evaluate their center of mass and pressure distribution~\citep{Prosperini_Pozzilli_2013}.
-Some commercially available platforms~\citep{Hubbard_Pothier_Hughes_Rutka_2012, Park_Lee_2014, Wii, Tyromotion} exist to assess the performance of the patients under static conditions.
-Such devices have been put into the services of patients together with the VR environment to give visual feedback and commands, and accordingly prolong the training period~\citep{Feys_Straudi_2019}.
-Although it has been stated that training with static balance platforms is effective in the regulation of pressure distribution in patients in a longer time~\citep{Held_Ferrer_2018}, the findings indicate that rehabilitation of balance disorder in dynamic conditions contributes significantly to the recovery of motor functions~\citep{Hubbard_Pothier_Hughes_Rutka_2012}.
+Such evaluation can be implemented in either static or dynamic means.
+For the static case, patients are expected to stand on the fixed platform and fulfill the required tasks displayed.
+While some are doing tasks by means of physical external interactions, like throwing a ball while standing on the platform, the others are performing tasks introduced in the VR environment in order to evaluate their CoM and pressure distribution \cite{Prosperini_Pozzilli_2013}.
+Some commercially available platforms \cite{Hubbard_Pothier_Hughes_Rutka_2012, Park_Lee_2014, Wii, Tyromotion} exist to assess the performance of the patients under static conditions.
+They have been put into the services of patients together with the VR environment to give visual feedback and commands and accordingly prolong the training period \cite{Feys_Straudi_2019}.
+Although static balance platforms are effective in the regulation of pressure distribution \cite{Held_Ferrer_2018}, the findings indicate that rehabilitation of balance disorder in dynamic conditions contributes significantly to the recovery of plasticity \cite{Hubbard_Pothier_Hughes_Rutka_2012}.